dmytro-anokhin/url-image/README.md

 Ignore cached image and download remote one.

+---

+Some options are can be set globally using `URLImageService.shared.defaultOptions` property.
+Those are set by default:
+- `expireAfter` to 24 hours;
+- `cachePolicy` to `returnCacheElseLoad` without delays;
+- `maxPixelSize` to 300 by 300 pixels.

 ## Reporting a Bug

 Use GitHub issues to report a bug.
 Include this information when possible: